 Warning: Migrating event data to PostHog's EU Cloud is a time-consuming process, likely to take several days or weeks.
 We strongly recommend users with a large amount of event data begin by setting up and connecting a new EU cloud instance and migrating data later, if needed.
-There is currently no way for Cloud instances to migrate the following data (although it is accessible via the PostHog API and self-hosted instances can use the migrate metadata script):

 For many companies, teams, and products, keeping customer data within the EU is critical for compliance with regulations such as GDPR.
 To help them with this, we’ve created an EU Cloud hosting option.
 It includes all the features of PostHog, with data being hosted in the EU (specifically Germany).

 Why this matters is that the EU has stricter data privacy laws than other areas.
 In the EU, there are often stricter requirements for what companies can and can’t do with customer data.
 For example, there is less regulation in the US on data privacy.
 To understand how this applies to your company and data, you should check with a legal professional.

 For this tutorial, we will go over how to migrate from US Cloud or self-hosting to EU Cloud.
 This process might take a while.

 Signing up for EU Cloud

 The first step in migrating to EU Cloud is having an EU Cloud PostHog instance.
 Even if you have an existing PostHog Cloud instance, you need to create a new one.
 It is not possible (right now) to change your account between US Cloud (all cloud instances before this launch) or self-hosting and EU Cloud.
 Instead, you must create a new account and then migrate data to the new account.